SArunD/GT-StudyLink/README.md

-# GT-StudyLink
+# 📖 GT StudyLink

-GT-StudyLink is a web application that helps students connect, organize, and manage study events and meetups.
+GT StudyLink is a web application that helps students (specifically Georgia Tech students) to connect, organize, and manage study events and meetups across campus.
 The platform allows users to create events, RSVP to events created by others, and view all upcoming events through both calendar and list views.
+All events are rendered, and updated in real-time, allowing for most up-to-date information for users at any time.

-## Features
+## ✨ Features
 - **User Authentication**: Register and login functionality using Firebase Authentication
+- **User Presistence**: Presist user sessions using localStorage
 - **Event Creation**: Create study events with details like title, location, date, time, and RSVP limits
 - **Event Management**: View, edit, and delete events you've created
 - **RSVP System**: RSVP to events created by other users